-Geographically, there is huge variety in port governance models and approaches.
-In Europe there are Latin and Hanseatic models, the former having more central government control over PA activities, the latter being more municipal government controlled (Ferrari et al., 2015).
+In Europe there are Latin and Hanseatic port governance models, the former having more central government control over Port Authority (PA) activities, the latter being more municipal government controlled (Ferrari et al., 2015).
 In the Iberian peninsula, there may be intense competition between ports (Castillo-Manzano and Asencio-Flores (2012).
-In Japan, maritime activity is very much related to the living space, in France an emphasis is placed upon “the heritage aspects of the living environment” whereas in the Netherlands “national strategy choices are guided by the concept of ‘entrance gates’ which elevate the status of the two main ports” (Debrie et al., 2013, p.
+In Japan, maritime activity is very much related to the living space, in France emphasis is placed upon “the heritage aspects of the living environment” whereas in the Netherlands “national strategy choices are guided by the concept of ‘entrance gates’ which elevate the status of the two main ports” (Debrie et al., 2013, p.
 61).
-In Canada, however, the emphasis is more on encouraging port infrastructure to work with private companies (Ircha, 2001).
+In Canada, however, the emphasis is more on encouraging port infrastructure to work with private companies (Ircha, 2001), and particularly to increase collaboration in the aftermath of the early twentieth century recession (Heaver, 2015).
 Australia is moving towards a private/public governance model (Chen et al., 2016), multiple concession agreements are used in Cyprus (Panayides et al., 2016).

-Processes of port reform also differ.
+The actual processes of port reform also differ.
 In Europe alone, Belgium and Germany have focused on the corporatization of some PAs; France and the UK have implemented a multi-stage national reform and; Italy has had one overarching law of port reform (Ferrari et al., 2015).

-Notably, in Europe, there is continual tension between allowing countries freedom of movement to enact their own reforms and approaches, yet at the same time having a “need to have an overarching continental framework that might, firstly, guarantee transparency (and subsequently efficiency) in the competition among European ports and, secondly, also offer the ports the right incentives to insert clauses and to introduce a common regulatory approach” (Ferrari et al., 2015, p.
-66, cf. Haralambides et al., 2001).
-Such geographical aspects have a bearing on the viability of measuring the impact of any reform for policy makers as what they mean is that a study on a particular model or process of reform in one area may have limited applicability elsewhere.
-Thus, that Taiwan’s recent port reform drew on the structure of the success of Singapore’s port governance (Chiu and Yen, 2015) may not have been transferable given the differences in the ports in Taiwan and Singapore.

-The limitation of such applicability is further amplified by the fact that ports worldwide have huge variety in both their roles and also their stages of development.
+What is more, even in individual countries, ports can differ greatly in the fees they charge and the policies adopted by PAs to encourage investment (e.g. Italy (Parola et al., 2012).In Europe, there is continual tension between allowing countries freedom of movement to enact their own reforms and approaches, yet at the same time having a “need to have an overarching continental framework that might, firstly, guarantee transparency (and subsequently efficiency) in the competition among European ports and, secondly, also offer the ports the right incentives to insert clauses and to introduce a common regulatory approach” (Ferrari et al., 2015, p.
+66, cf. Haralambides et al., 2001; Verhoeven, 2009).
+In addition,ports have huge variety in both their roles and also their stages of development.
 In China, for example, Qinghuangdao is a dry bulk port, Shanghai more diversified, and of 13 ports studied by Notteboom and Yang (2016, p.
 3) “major differences can be observed when comparing the growth paths”.
 Indeed, China has four port regions with particular industrial specializations, in very different stages of development, and whereas “eastern China has accomplished the industrialization process… the rest of China is in the late industrialization phase” (Song and Geenhuizen, 2014, p.
 181).
 What this may mean for any policies or reform regarding competition is that “entrance within the older established ports… may for the time being encounter thicker internal governance problems” (Wang et al., 2004, p.
 249).
+Such geographical aspects have a bearing on the viability of measuring the impact of any reform for policy makers as what they mean is that a study on a particular model or process of reform in one area may have limited applicability elsewhere.
+Thus, although Taiwan’s recent port reform drew on the structure of the success of Singapore’s port governance (Chiu and Yen, 2015), Singapore’s successes may not have been transferable given the differences in the ports in Taiwan and Singapore.